Barry Nelson

-Barry Nelson (born Robert Haakon Nielsen; April 16, 1917 – April 7, 2007) was an American actor, noted as the first actor to portray Ian Fleming's secret agent James Bond.
+Robert Haakon Nielsen (April 16, 1917 – April 7, 2007), known as Barry Nelson, was an American stage, film, and television actor.
+He is noted as the first actor to portray Ian Fleming's secret agent James Bond, in the 1954 American television adaptation of Casino Royale.
+He was nominated for a Tony Award for Best Actor in a Musical for the Broadway musical The Act (1977).

 Early life

 Nelson was born in San Francisco, the son of Norwegian immigrants, Betsy (née Christophersen) and Trygve Nielsen.
-His year of birth has been subject to some debate, but is listed as 1917 on both his 1943 Army enlistment record and his 1993 voter registration records.
+His year of birth has been subject to some debate, but is listed as 1917 on both his 1943 Army Air Forces enlistment record and his 1993 voter registration records.
+He graduated from UC Berkeley in 1941, where he performed as an actor in student theatre productions.

 Career

 With MGM, Nelson made his screen debut in the role as Paul Clark in Shadow of the Thin Man (1941) starring William Powell and Myrna Loy, with Donna Reed.
 He followed that with his role as Lew Rankin in the film noir Johnny Eager (1942) starring Robert Taylor and Lana Turner.

 During his service in the United States Army Air Forces during World War II, Nelson debuted on the Broadway stage in Moss Hart's play Winged Victory (1943) in the role of Bobby Grills.
 His next Broadway appearance was as Peter Sloan, playwright, in Hart's Light Up the Sky (1948).
 He appeared on Broadway with Barbara Bel Geddes in the original Broadway production of The Moon Is Blue.
 During the play's run, he also starred in a CBS half-hour drama called The Hunter, premiering in July 1952.
 He played Bart Adams, a wealthy young American whose business activities involved him in a series of adventures.
 He also appeared with Lauren Bacall in the Abe Burrows comedy Cactus Flower in 1965 and with Dorothy Loudon in The Fig Leaves Are Falling in 1969.
 Nelson performed another Broadway role, that of Gus Hammer in The Rat Race (1949).

 He was the first actor to play James Bond on screen in a 1954 adaptation of Ian Fleming's novel Casino Royale on the television anthology series Climax! (preceding Sean Connery's interpretation in Dr. No by eight years).
 Reportedly this was considered a pilot for a possible James Bond television series, though it is not known if Nelson intended to continue playing the character.
 Nelson played James Bond as an American agent whom some in the program call "Jimmy".
 In 2004, Nelson said, "At that time, no one had ever heard of James Bond...I was scratching my head wondering how to play it.
 I hadn't read the book or anything like that because it wasn't well-known."
 Bond did not become well known in the U.S. until President John F. Kennedy listed From Russia, with Love among his 10 favorite books in a March 17, 1961, Life article.